 Nervous system symptoms such as numbness, tingling of hands and feet, weakness

 People who may be exposed to metals in the workplace are usually monitored periodically.
 Safety measures minimize risk to employees and help address problems when they are identified.
-The U.S. Occupational Safety and Health Administration (OSHA) regulates the use and monitoring of 35 toxic metals that may be found on the job.
+The U.S. Occupational Safety and Health Administration (OSHA) regulates the use and monitoring of several toxic metals that may be found on the job.
 If excessive concentrations are detected, affected persons are monitored and steps are taken to reduce their exposure.

 Care must be taken in the interpretation of heavy metals tests.
 A low level of a heavy metal in the blood does not necessarily mean that excessive exposure has not occurred.
 Heavy metals do not stay in the blood and will not be present in the urine for extended periods of time.
 Lead, for instance, migrates from the blood into the body's organs and over time is incorporated into the bones.
-If someone was chronically exposed to lead, then he might have lead in his blood, urine, organs, and bones.
+If someone was chronically exposed to lead, then that person might have lead in his or her blood, urine, organs, and bones.

 Very low levels of many heavy metals may be present in the blood and urine of apparently healthy people because these metals are present throughout our environment.
 Recommendations for safe levels of heavy metals depend on the age of the person and may change over time as more information about their safety emerges.